forestryio/forestry.io/hugo/content/blog/ubuild-a-new-theme-for-static-sites-using-blocks.md

       content: "<p>This is some content!</p>"
     ---

 Blocks work through the power of Front Matter.
-We can see in the Front Matter above that apart from a `title` and some other metadata we point to a `layout` called `blocks`.
+We can see in the Front Matter above that we point to a `layout` called `blocks`.
 We will have to create that layout in the next step.
 The Front Matter for this page also has an array called `page_sections`.
 This is where we add our Block details.

 There are two required fields for Blocks `template` and `block`, which is the name of the block used in Forestry and the explicit filename of the Block.
-In this case we also included two variables in the Block template so we need to add those to the Front Matter as well.
+In this case we also included two variables (`headline` and `content`) in the Block template so we need to add those to the Front Matter as well.

 {{% tip %}}
 Most of the time the values for `template` and `block` will be identical but sometimes we'd like to use a more user-friendly name for our Block in the content manager, in that case we need to make sure that we can still find the correct file, hence we need the `block` value to stay consistent. {{% /tip %}}